icra2026anon/swarm-fault-tolerance/README.md

-# Somewhat Bio-Inspired Swarm Algorithm
+# Bio-Inspired Swarm Fault Tolerance
+*Scalable and resilient multi-robot simulations*

 This repository contains the implementation of bio-inspired fault tolerance mechanisms for robotic swarms, comparing hormone-based and voting-based approaches for autonomous fault detection and quarantine.

 ## Overview

-This research investigates how robotic swarms can be more scalable and maintain performance despite high density and individual robot failures.
+This project explores how robotic swarms stay resilient under stress.
+We simulate hundreds of robots, introduce failures, and compare different strategies for keeping the swarm functional from bio-inspired hormone signaling to distributed voting.
 We implement and compare three approaches:

 1. **Hormone-based with quarantine**: Inspired by biological immune responses, using stress hormone propagation
 2. **Hormone-based without quarantine**: Same as above, but without quarantine mechanisms